A calmer way to sit with your bass.

 Tap + or − to set the tempo.
 Feel every beat in haptics — no need to look down.

-An open-string tuner, right on your wrist.
-Check your tuning mid-song without reaching for anything.
+An open-string tuner for standard E A D G, right on your wrist.
+Check your tuning mid-song without reaching for anything — alternate tunings and the 432–444 Hz reference live on the phone.

 The shape you need, right there.
-Tap Strum to hear it — without touching your bass.
+Tap Play to hear it — without touching your bass.

 No accounts.
 No syncing to "the cloud."
 No data sold or shared.
 Your songs, your ideas, your takes — all yours, on your device.